TheAttentionSeeker5050/job-board/roadmap.md

 - Fixing
 - Testing
 - Work on the jopost api
-- A custom search tooñ for candidates and jobposts
+- A custom search tool for candidates and jobposts

 ### Stuff I need to fix